Expats Talk about Health Insurance and Healthcare in Granada, Nicaragua

 When we asked about emergency services, members in Granada wrote:

 "Emergency services in Granada are available but may not be as efficient or well-equipped as those in more developed countries.
 To call for an ambulance, you can dial 128, which is the national emergency number.
 However, it is important to note that response times may be slower, and the quality of care might not be up to the standards you may be accustomed to.
-In case of a serious medical emergency, it is often recommended to arrange for private transportation to the nearest medical facility," wrote one expat.
+In case of a serious medical emergency, it is often recommended to arrange for private transportation to the nearest medical facility," wrote an expat living in Granada.

 Will I need to travel to see a specialist?